CarSim Package Options

-CarSim is software for simulating and analyzing the behavior of four-wheeled vehicles in response to steering, braking, and acceleration inputs.
+CarSim is a software package for simulating and analyzing the behavior of four-wheeled vehicles in response to steering, braking, and acceleration inputs.
 CarSim runs faster than real-time using ordinary PC's.
-The basic CarSim packages require no other software, although full compatibility with other simulation environments is included for MATLAB/Simulink, LabView, ETAS ASCET, and programming languages such as Visual Basic and C.
+The basic CarSim packages require no other software, although full compatibility with other simulation environments is included for MATLAB/Simulink, LabVIEW, ETAS ASCET, and programming languages such as Visual Basic and C.

 Additional packages offer extra capabilities.

 - ADAS Sensors

 - Interface to AVL Cruise

 CarSim includes a set of VS Solvers customized to provide parametric models of automobiles and light trucks, a VS Browser and GUI customized to work with the CarSim VS Solvers, and the VS Visualizer for animation and plotting.
 CarSim also includes many example 3D vehicle shapes used for examples in the CarSim database, and ready for use in new user-defined vehicles.

 As with any VehicleSim product, CarSim includes interfaces between the CarSim DLL files and Simulink, LabVIEW, and ASCET.
 The CarSim VS Solvers fully support the VS Command scripting language, for automation and model extension.
 They also support the VS API, providing access to the math models from external programs written in languages such as MATLAB, Visual BASIC, C/C++, Python, etc.

 All solvers support 99 programmable moving objects (traffic vehicles, crossing vehicles, pedestrians, etc.).
 Movement is controlled with VS Commands or external software (e.g., Simulink).